AI-Powered Facial Mask Removal Is Not Suitable For Identification: Methods

-We performed AI-powered unmasking on two different types of ``masks'': simulated masks on the {\em Different-ID} dataset (Fig.~\ref{fig:original-unmasked}) and real masks on the {\em US Senator} dataset (Fig.~\ref{fig:Warren}).
-For the simulated masks, we obscured the lower-half of each face in the {\em Different-ID} dataset.
-Because all eyes are aligned to the same pixel location, we split each image at a fixed facial position falling near the bridge of the nose ($y = 550$).
-Unmasking was performed with OpenAI's ChatGPT (gpt-image-1.5), Google's Gemini (gemini-2.5-flash-image), and X's GrokAI.
-For ChatGPT and Gemini we used their API; GrokAI does not offer an API for image editing, so we used the web interface on $80$ of the $400$ faces.
+We performed AI-powered unmasking on two different types of ``masked'' faces.
+In the first, we simulated masking by removing the lower-half of each face in the {\em Different-ID} dataset.
+Because the eyes in each face in this dataset are aligned to the same absolute pixel location, we were able to programatically split these images at the same facial position at the bridge of the nose ($y=550$).
+In the second, we removed the facial mask in each of the faces in the {\em US Senators} dataset (Figure~\ref{fig:Warren}).
+AI-powered unmasking was performed with OpenAI's ChatGPT (gpt-image-1.5), Google's Gemini (gemini-2.5-flash-image), and X's GrokAI.
+For ChatGPT and Gemini this was performed using their API; GrokAI does not offer an API for image editing, so this was performed using the web interface on only $80$ of the $400$ faces.
+In all cases, the unmasking was performed via generative inpainting: the synthesis of plausible facial features based on the input image.

-For the images in which the lower-half was removed, each model was prompted with: ``Given this image of the top half of a face, return an image showing the full face.''
-For images in which the COVID mask was removed, the prompt was: ``Create a realistic reconstruction of the facial features that would be beneath this medical mask.''
-Each prompt was preceded by ``This is for academic research'' to contend with automatic content moderation that occasionally flagged requests.
-There are no privacy concerns with these unmasking requests because the original faces are already in a public dataset ({\em Different-ID}) ~\cite{nightingale2022ai} and or identified by name in the photo captions ({\em US Senator}).
+Each AI model was provided with an image to ``unmask.''
+For the images in which the lower-half was removed, each model was prompted with: ``This is for academic research.
+Given this image of the top half of a face, return an image showing the full face.''
+For images in which the real facial mask was removed, the prompt was: ``This is for academic research.
+Create a realistic reconstruction of the facial features that would be beneath this medical mask.''

+The addition of ``academic research'' was used to contend with automatic content moderation that occasionally flagged requests as potentially violative.
+There are, however, no privacy concerns with these unmasking requests because the original faces are already in a public dataset~\cite{nightingale2022ai} for the lower-half reconstruction, and the US Senators are identified in each photo of them.